Better dead than red

+"Better dead than red" and the reverse "better red than dead" are dueling slogans regarding communism, in particular and socialism in general, the former ("rather dead than a communist") is an anti-communist slogan, and the latter ("rather a communist than dead") is a pro-communist slogan.
+The slogans are interlingual and there are several variants of them.

+Etymology

+Red is the emblematic color of communism and has thus become a synonym for "communist" (plural reds).
+Thus "better dead than red" means that 'one would rather die or be dead than to become or be a communist', and vice versa.

+History

-"Better red than dead" and "better dead than red" were dueling Cold War slogans which first gained currency in the United States during the late 1950s, amid debates about anti-communism and nuclear disarmament (red being the emblematic color of communism).
+The slogans became widespread during the Cold War, first gaining currency in the United States during the late 1950s, amid debates about anti-communism and nuclear disarmament.

 The first phrase, "better red than dead", is often credited to British philosopher Bertrand Russell, but in his 1961 Has Man a Future? he attributes it to "West German friends of peace".
 In any event, Russell agreed with the sentiment, having written in 1958 that if "no alternatives remain except Communist domination or extinction of the human race, the former alternative is the lesser of two evils", and the slogan was adopted by the Campaign for Nuclear Disarmament, which he helped found.

 The first known English-language use of either term came in 1930, long before their widespread popularity.
 In an editorial criticizing John Edgerton, a Tennessee businessman who had mandated morning prayers in his factories to help keep out "dangerous ideas", The Nation sarcastically wrote:

 The first known use of "better red than dead" came in August 1958, when the Oakland Tribune wrote: "The popular phrase 'better red than dead' has lost what appeal it ever had."
 As anti-communist fever took hold in mid-century, the version "better dead than red" became popular in the United States, especially during the McCarthy era.
+The quote was also used by Oleg Troyanovsky, the Permanent Representative of the Soviet Union to the United Nations in 1980 when a dissident Marxist group threw red paint on him and US ambassador William vanden Heuvel in the United Nations Security Council chamber.

 With the end of the Cold War, the phrases have increasingly been repurposed as their original meanings have waned.
 For example, "better dead than red" is sometimes used as a schoolyard taunt aimed at redhaired children or Chinese American children.
-In more recent times, with the increased use of the colors red and blue to denote the U.S. Republican and Democratic parties, respectively, the phrase has found some currency among American Democrats.
 Some American alt-right groups such as Patriot Front have also used the phrase in their propaganda, in particular against Chinese Americans during the COVID-19 pandemic in the United States.